-In 2009 Save the Children Norway brought emergency relief and long term aid to four million children.
+In 2012 Save the Children Norway brought emergency relief and long term aid to over four million children.

 4000 Norwegian children celebrate peace on Save the Children's Peace Prize Festival.

 Save the Children fights for children's right to education, health and enough to eat, and to live in peace and with hope for the future.

 If you have any questions, please contact us here >

 Vacant positions in Save the Children Norway >